pgRouting/pgrouting/src/contraction/doc/contraction.rst

   - The user can decide how many times the cycle can be done.
   - If possible, the user can decide the order of the operations on a cycle.

-.. note:: Work on progress in contraction branch

 The contraction skeleton